All posts

 rebind whoami session, device, transport (alias: w)

-Zero to running in twenty seconds
+Zero to running

 $ rebind new hello